Also known as: single leg deadlift, single-leg rdl, one-leg hinge, single leg rdl, one leg deadlift

 Frequently Asked Questions

-What are the benefits of the Single Leg Hinge?
+What are the main benefits of the Single Leg Hinge?

-The Single Leg Hinge improves unilateral hamstring and glute strength, balance, and hip stability.
-It enhances functional movement, reduces injury risk, and builds control useful for single-leg deadlifts and athletic movements when practiced with progressive depth and load.
+The Single Leg Hinge improves unilateral strength, hamstring and glute development, balance, and hip stability.
+It enhances single-leg control useful for athletic performance and reduces asymmetries that can contribute to injury.

 How can I progress or regress the Single Leg Hinge?